San Diego Pride

-San Diego Pride, also known as San Diego LGBT Pride, is a nonprofit organization which sponsors an annual three-day celebration in San Diego, California every July, focusing on the lesbian, gay, bisexual and transgender (LGBT) community.
-The event features the Pride Parade on a Saturday, preceded by a block party in the Hillcrest neighborhood the night before, and followed by a two-day Pride Festival on Saturday and Sunday in Balboa Park.
-Pride Weekend is believed to be the largest civic event in the city of San Diego.
-The parade has more than 200 floats and entries and is viewed by a crowd of nearly 200,000 people.
+San Diego Pride is a nonprofit organization based in San Diego, California.
+The organization operates various year-round programs, including an annual weeklong celebration every July, focusing on the LGBTQ community.
+The event features a pride parade on a Saturday, preceded by a block party and rally in the Hillcrest neighborhood the night before, and followed by a two-day pride festival on Saturday and Sunday in Balboa Park.
+Pride Week is believed to be the largest annual civic event in the city of San Diego.
+The parade has more than 300 floats and entries, and is viewed by a crowd of over 250,000 people.

 Mission and vision

 The organization describes its mission as "fostering pride, equality, and respect for all lesbian, gay, bisexual, and transgender communities locally, nationally, and globally" and its vision as "a world free of prejudice and bias".